osquera/ChatGPT_Tutor_Project/README.md

 \
 The Notebook [Similarity network](Similarity%20network.ipynb) contains code for training Semantic search models.
 It also includes training plots and ROC curves for the models.
 The 3 datasets used in the test/training are first created in the beginning of the notebook.
+The datasets are very large (around 20GB) therefore it is not included in the repository, however it will be generated when running the notebook.\
-Then these models are trained and evaluated:
+These models are trained and evaluated:

 - The three **ANN's**
 - The **Weighted Cosine Similarity**